-Net position represents the difference between all other elements in the statement of net position and consists of three components - net investment in capital assets, restricted, and unrestricted.
-There was no net investment in capital assets or restricted net position in 2021 or 2020.
+Net position - Net position represents the difference between all other elements in the statements of net position and consists of three components - net investment in capital assets, restricted, and unrestricted.
+There was no net investment in capital assets or restricted net position in 2022 or 2021.